 Heartseed House B&B, Dornoch

 Rooms all have tea and coffee making facilities with coffee pod machines, very comfortable beds and a work desk.
-There’s also free on-site parking and WiFi.
+There’s free on-site parking and WiFi.

-Address:2 The Pillars, Dornoch IV25 3HY
+Address: 2 The Pillars, Dornoch IV25 3HY

-Dog friendly?: Pets allowed on request
+Dog friendly?
+Yes, on request

-Book Here: Click here to book Heartseed House B&B
+Book here: Book Heartseed House B&B

 Strathview Lodge B&B, nr.
 Dornoch

-Of course, you don’t have to be a bird watcher to appreciate this lovely B&B, which offers good-sized en-suite rooms and a tasty breakfast, as well as on-site parking and free WiFi throughout.
+Strathview Lodge is another good option near Dornoch, and would be particularly well suited to birdwatchers as it’s very close to the Loch Fleet Nature Reserve.
+Of course, you don’t have to be a birdwatcher to appreciate this B&B, which offers good-sized en-suite rooms and a tasty breakfast, as well as on-site parking and free WiFi.
 It’s about a 10 minute drive from Dornoch.

 Address: Cambusavie, Dornoch IV25 3JD

-Price: In the region of £120 per night with breakfast for two sharing
+Price: Around £130 – £160 per night with breakfast for two sharing

 Thrumster House, nr.
 Wick

 If you’re travelling with pets, this is a fantastic pet friendly property just south of Wick.
-And if you’re not travelling with pets, like us, you should still stay here anyway if you’re after a super-friendly welcome in a rather unique property.
+And if you’re not travelling with pets, like us, you should still stay here if you’re after a super-friendly welcome in a rather unique property.

-Address: Thrumster Estates, Thrumster, Wick KW1 5T
+Address: Thrumster Estates, Thrumster, Wick KW1 5TX

-Dog friendly?: Yes, pets allowed, no additional fee
+Dog friendly?
+Yes, no additional fee

 Pentland Lodge House, Thurso

-It’s moments’ walk from the beach and only five minutes walk to a number of eateries in Thurso.
-There’s free parking on site, which includes an electric car charging point.
-One of the rooms is also fully accessible, and there’s free WiFi throughout.
+An excellent breakfast is included, with a focus on fresh locally sourced ingredients.
+Even the welcome biscuits in the rooms are handmade by the local baker.
+It’s moments’ walk from the beach and only five minutes’ walk to eateries in Thurso.
+There’s free parking on site, which includes an electric car charging point, and one of the rooms is fully accessible.
+Free WiFi throughout.

 Address: Granville St, Thurso KW14 7JN

-Dog friendly?: No
+Dog friendly?
+No

-Book Here: Click here to book Pentland Lodge House
+Book here: Book Pentland Lodge House

-Salmon Landings, nr Strathy
+Salmon Landings, nr.
+Strathy

-Attention to detail is the name of the game here, with no detail overlooked.
-It’s described as a guest house with the heart of a luxury hotel, and we can’t argue with that description – this is a truly wonderful place to stay.
+Salmon Landings is the wonderful result of owners Julie and Kevan converting a former salmon fishing station into a wonderfully relaxed but luxurious B&B. Attention to detail is the name of the game here, with nothing overlooked.
+It’s described as a guest house with the heart of a luxury hotel, and we can’t argue with that description.

 The four rooms are modern, with en-suite facilities, WiFi, and lovely decor and furnishings.
 They also have a tea room where they serve breakfast and tea.
+Salmon Landings is one of the few properties open year-round on this section of the route, and you’re guaranteed a warm welcome and excellent food.

-Address: Port Ghrant Rd, Strathy Point, Strathy By Thurso, KW14 7RY UK
+Address: Port Ghrant Rd, Strathy Point, Strathy By Thurso, KW14 7RY

-Price: In the region of £150 per night with breakfast for two sharing
+Price: Around £160 – £200 per night with breakfast for two sharing

 Bettyhill Hotel, Bettyhill

-As this is more of a hotel, you also get a bar, restaurant that serves evening meals and a couple of lounge areas.
-It’s also pet friendly.
+En-suite rooms are comfortable with tea and coffee making facilities and free WiFi.
+As this is more of a hotel, you also get a bar, a restaurant that serves evening meals, and a couple of lounge areas.
 We enjoyed our breakfast here overlooking Torrisdale Bay.

-Address: Bettyhill, KW14 7SP, United Kingdom
+Address: Bettyhill, KW14 7SP

-Price: From £140 a night, but varies quite a lot depending on season
+Price: From £110 – £200 a night, varies quite a lot by season

-Dog friendly?: Yes
+Dog friendly?
+Yes

 Davar Guest House, Lochinver

-The owners Caren and Dave are very knowledgeable about the area, and shared with me some of their favourite photography locations on the NC500.
-They also put together an excellent home cooked breakfast using locally sourced ingredients, with many items such as the jams and marmalades being homemade.
+The owners Caren and Dave are very knowledgeable about the area, and Caren shared with me some of her favourite photography locations on the NC500.
+They put together an excellent home cooked breakfast using locally sourced ingredients, with many items like jams and marmalades being homemade.
+We’ve had a lot of incredible breakfasts on the NC500, but the meal at Davar was one of our favourites.

 Address: Davar, Lochinver IV27 4LJ